Senate of Thailand: Composition

-The 250-person Senate is composed of 194 members selected by the ruling junta.
-Fifty senators represent 10 professional and social groups: bureaucrats, teachers, judges, farmers, and private companies.
-A shortlist of 200 were proposed to the NCPO which made the final selection of fifty.
-The remaining six Senate positions are reserved for the supreme commander of the Armed Forces, the defence permanent secretary, the national police chief, and the heads of the army, navy, and air force, who are all senators ex officio.
-104 of the 250 senators are military or police officers.
+The 200-person Senate is selected by the candidates from represent twenty professional and social groups: bureaucrats, teachers, judges, farmers, and private companies.

+Even though the chamber is mandated to be nonpartisan, many media and analysts have identified political factions:

+Note: All of these numbers may not be 100% accurate.

 Qualifications

 The qualifications for the membership of the Senate could be found in section 115, Part 3, Chapter 6 of the 2007 Constitution.
 A candidate intent on being a member of the Senate had to be a natural born citizen of Thailand as well as being 40 years or older on the year of election or selection.
 The candidate must have graduated with at least a bachelor's degree or an equivalent.
 Elected candidates must have been born, must have had a home and had to be registered to vote in the province which the candidate intended to represent.
 The candidate must not have been an ascendant, spouse or a child of a member of the House of Representatives or any person holding a political position and must not have been a member of a political party for at least five years.

 All other disqualifications were similar to that of the House, the individual must not have been: addicted to drugs, been bankrupt, a convicted felon, a member of a local administration, a civil servant, a member of the judiciary or any other government agency.
 Being disenfranchised (being a member of the clergy, felon, or mentally infirm).
 If the candidate was a member of a local administration or a Minister he must have left his post for a period of at least five years before being eligible.